tslearn-team/tslearn/tslearn/docs/shapelets.rst

 In a classification setting, the goal is then to find the most discriminant shapelets given some labeled time series data.
-Shapelets can be sampled from the training set [1]_ or learned using gradient-descent.
+Shapelets can be mined from the training set [1]_ or learned using gradient-descent.

 Learning Time-series Shapelets